lmlepin9/DM-CNN/README.md

-# DM-CNN(PyTorch): Dark Matter Classifier based on the MPID CNN
+# DM-CNN: Dark Matter Classifier based on the MPID CNN

 Convolutional neural network aimed to discriminate dark matter (dark trident scattering) from neutrino interactions and from cosmic-ray muons.
 DM-CNN repurposes the MPID architecture to train a binary classifier.
-Analogously to MPID, this network receives 512x512 LArTPC images and returns the probability of the image containing either a dark trident interaction or a background interaction.
+Analogously to MPID, this network receives 512x512 LArTPC images.
+The CNN eturns the probability of the image containing either a dark trident interaction or a background interaction.